pineman/pineman.github.io/posts/2023-11-05_ruby-ascii-8bit.md

 Oh...
 That makes sense, I guess.
 Google doesn't make any assumptions about encoding (as I mistakenly thought, because what the hell does `ACSII-8BIT` mean), so it just says it's binary.
-It just happens that 'binary' has to have a whacky name in ruby, of course.
+It just happens that 'binary' has to have a wacky name in ruby, of course.
 Why.
 Why must it be called `ASCII-8BIT`?!
 What do you mean, how does that even make sense?!?!?
 ASCII is only 7 bits!!...
 A quick grep on ruby's source code confirms that `ASCII-8BIT` is an alias for `BINARY`.